rxdu/notes/docs/howtos/xbox-controller-ubuntu-bluetooth.md

----
-title: Connect Xbox One Controller to Ubuntu via Bluetooth
+# Connect Xbox One Controller to Ubuntu via Bluetooth
-description: xbox controller bluetooth
----

 If the required driver module doesn't load automatically, the xbox one controller won't connect to Ubuntu reliably.
 In this case, you can load the module manually